 as input for the destination domain's MTA.
-Because drive mappings are changeable, you can move the domain directory structure, map its new location to the original drive letter, and the domain-todomain link is still intact.
+Because drive mappings are changeable, you could move the domain directory structure, map its new location to the original drive letter, and the domain-to-domain link would still be intact.

 Domain-to-Post Office Mapped Links